RisPNG/Snipping-Lens/readme.md

 - Found a coding video but cannot copy the code?
 - You're a dyslexic or know a dyslexic fella that has trouble spelling and copying things properly?
 - Need texts from meetings share screen?
-- Found a meme and wanna know reverse search its origin?
+- Found a meme and wanna reverse search its origin?
 - Want to quickly translate foreign text from screenshots?
 - Working with scanned documents or textbooks?